-1. Hit an amusement park
+2. Head to an amusement park

 Check out what’s playing now and book your tickets before they sell out.

-A picnic makes for a cute first date idea, especially when your city offers exceptional views like Sydney does.
-Pack a little basket and head over to The Observatory Hill for a birds eye view of the city or head down to Wendy’s Secret Garden for a leafy spot all to yourself.
-If you want to put in a little extra effort, you could head down to Cockatoo Island and make a day of it.
-The options are endless and the scenery along with good food is bound to stimulate good conversations.
-P.S, make sure you check the weather app before you head out!
+A picnic makes for a cute first-date idea, especially if you’re in Sydney and spoilt with stunning views all around.
+Pack a basket and head over to The Observatory Hill for a bird’s eye view of the city or make your way to Wendy’s Secret Garden for a leafy spot all to yourself.
+If you want to get away from the city, take the ferry down to Cockatoo Island and make a day of it.
+The options are endless and the setting is bound to stimulate good conversations.
+Make sure you check the weather app before you head out though!

-6. Escape the crowds and head to a hidden beach
+7. Escape the crowds and head to a hidden beach

-8. Get away from the city and go stargazing in the Blue Mountains
+9. Go stargazing in the Blue Mountains

-9. Hunker down in the Grounds of Alexandria
+10. Get cosy at the Grounds of Alexandria

 Grab a cuppa at The Cafe or enjoy a meal at The Potting Shed.
 Get your date some fresh blooms from The Grounds Florals By Silva or get up close and personal with the local animals at The Farm.
 The Grounds offers a creative, fun and slightly OTT first date which you won’t be forgetting anytime soon.

-10. Sip cocktails in a hidden bar
+11. Sip cocktails in a hidden bar

 A few to try: The Baxter Inn for all the jazz and vintage vibes, Old Mate’s Place for a candlelit setting and Earl’s Juke Joint for a charming and laidback New Orleans-style atmosphere.